Dillie-O/WordPressToSitefinity/README.md

 * Tags and Categories can be automatically created in Sitefinity and assigned to the posts
 * Images found in post content are downloaded from their remote location, stored inside Sitefinity libraries, and included in the new blog post using [sfref]
-* Import post comments
+* Import post comments.
-* Import post meta data (description, keywords)
+* Import post thumbnail images.
-* Import post thumbnail images
+* Import post full sized images (linked through href).

 ##Dependencies

-* CSQuery
+* CSQuery - Included in repository.
+* HtmlAgilityPack - Should be included in Sitefinity.
+If not, you can get it here.

 ##Please note